I noticed your unflavored multi collagen, that’s now NSF certified, uses the fish tilapia instead of red snapper. Why did you change?TJ

 Which of our multi collagen products use Tilapia vs Red Snapper?

-If you’re into reading ingredients (which you should be — especially with supplements), you’ll notice that our NSF certified products (currently just our unflavored multi collagen), will use wild caught tilapia fish instead of wild caught red snapper fish.
+If you’re into reading ingredients (which you should be — especially with supplements), you’ll notice that our NSF certified collagen, will use wild caught tilapia fish instead of wild caught red snapper fish.

 Our NSF certified Unflavored uses Wild Caught Tilapia:

-If you continue to read labels on our other products, you’ll notice that our flavored multi collagen powder will use wild caught red snapper as the fish source.
-Those flavors are:
+If you continue to read labels on our other products, you’ll notice that our Every Day multi collagen powder will use wild caught red snapper as the fish source:

 - Vanilla Multi Collagen